 Please refer below link for the GIC Account opening,

 It’s Scotiabank because it is a Canadian government bank and having multiple branches in almost all the cities in Canada.

 (2) ICICI Bank Canada

 GIC (Guaranteed Investment Certificate) is used to cover initially 1 year cost of living for the students who are going to Canada on a study visa.

-You can mention your first name in both the Surname and First name fields.
+You can mention your first name in both Surname and First name field.